andrius-siup/recipe-book/README.md

 Also added the entire sidenav, which will store navigation bar links.

 ### Home
-The Home page features has keep search panel and all users recipes.
-The user can seek a recipe by category or by ingredient that is in the recipe.
+The Home page features have the search panel and all users recipes.
+The user can seek a recipe by category or by an ingredient that is in the recipe.
-Search button will find match a word.
-If it found? the recipe will store below the search panel, otherwise displayed message that recipe not found.
+If the user entered a word to match a word in the recipes.
+The recipe will store below the search panel, otherwise displayed a message that the recipe not found.
-The new added recipe goes at the bottom of all recipes page.
+The newly added recipe goes at the bottom of all recipes pages.

 ### Profile
-The Profile page features has the display the username top of the page, also will display all user's recipes, last added will be first in the page.
+The Profile page features have the display the username top of the page, also will display all user's recipes, last added will be first on the page.
-Also recipe card has button to redirected user in to the single recipe page.
+Also, the recipe card has a button to redirect users to the single recipe page.

 ### New Recipe
-The new recipe page feature has a form that the user can input text to add new recipe.
-The all input data will be stored into MongoDB and redirected into others pages.
+The new recipe page feature has a form that the user can entered text to add a new recipe.
+All entered data will be stored in MongoDB and redirected to the website's other pages.
-The form has placeholder with icon that will move up when the user click into field.
-If the user leave the input field empty and clicked submit button will display an error message, also input line change colours.
+The form has a placeholder with an icon that will move up when the user clicks into the field.
+If the user leaves the input field empty and clicks Submit button, will display an error message.
+Also, the input line change colors.

-* The CHOOSE CATEGORY field has list of categories that user can pick up for his recipe.
+* The CHOOSE CATEGORY field has a list of categories that the user can pick up for his recipe.
 * The Recipe Name field a user can input 5-50 characters long.
-* The Ingredients List field a user can input 5- 3000 characters long and can be separated on new line for final display all text into array.
+* The Ingredients List field a user can input 5- 3000 characters long and can be separated on a new line for final display all text into an array.
-* The form Instructions field a user can input 5- 3000 characters long text and can be separated on new line for final display all text into array.
+* The form Instructions field a user can input 5- 3000 characters long text and can be separated on a new line for final display all text into an array.
-* The form IMG URL field the user have to paste image address, and has to be 5-300 characters long.
+* The form IMG URL field the user has to paste image address and has to be 5-300 characters long.
-* The Preparation Time field a user can input number 0-120.
+* The Preparation Time field a user can input numbers from 0-120.
-* The Cooking Time field a user can input number 0-120.
+* The Cooking Time field a user can input numbers from 0-120.
-* The Serving field a user can input number 1-10.
+* The Serving field a user can input numbers from 1-10.
-* The Submit button has color change when the user is over the button.
+* The Submit button has a color change when the user is over the button.

 ### Single Recipe
 The Single Recipe page features to look at the user's single recipe.
 There are recipe name, category, image, preparation and cooking time, serving for how many people,